Arnold Palmer: Death

-Palmer died on September 25, 2016 (shortly after his 87th birthday), while awaiting heart surgery at the University of Pittsburgh Medical Center (Shadyside) in Pittsburgh, Pennsylvania.
+Palmer died on September 25, 2016, while awaiting heart surgery at the University of Pittsburgh Medical Center (Shadyside) in Pittsburgh, Pennsylvania.
 He was admitted three days earlier to undergo testing on his heart.
 After his funeral, he was cremated and his ashes were scattered in his hometown at Latrobe Country Club.
 His estate was valued at $875 million and was divided between his two daughters, his second wife (who received $10 million), eight employees who received $25,000 each, and his charity, Arnie's Army, which received $10 million.

 Tributes

 From a humble start working at the local club in his beloved Latrobe, Pennsylvania, to superstardom as the face of golf around the globe, Arnold was the American Dream come to life...
 Today, Michelle and I stand with Arnie's Army in saluting the King.